isabella232/training-course/readme.md

 ## Modules - Lectures & Demos

-> The moduls in this course have been recorded and are available in the **[Cloud Solution Provider Developers](https://channel9.msdn.com/Series/cspdev)** series on Channel9.
+> The modules in this course have been recorded and are available in the **[Cloud Solution Provider Developers](https://channel9.msdn.com/Series/cspdev)** series on Channel9.

 1. **[Introductory System Concepts and Getting Started with the Partner Center SDK](mod-01-overview)**